 The wooden mallets that we usually see in the market are of various types of hardwood like rose, walnut, maple, and ash.
 There is a lot of controversy over the perfect wood for making mallet heads.
 In the UK, the traditional wood for making mallets is beech.
 However, customized mallets seem to be a popular concept.
-If you go onto woodworking forums, you will come across people who have made mallets from a variety of wood types.
-The general consensus seems to be that the wood that makes up a mallet should be neither too hard nor too soft.
+If you go onto woodworking forums, you will come across people who have made mallets from various wood types.
+The consensus seems to be that the wood that makes up a mallet should be neither too hard nor too soft.

 What Is A Joiner’s Mallet?

 As the joiner’s mallet enjoys a prominent status in woodworking operations, we felt it fit to give it a mention.
 However, if you are interested in further details about mallets, you will find everything you need to know in another article that we have posted.

 A joiner’s mallet is made entirely of wood, and its head is typically square-shaped.
 We can make good use of a joiner’s mallet for assembling projects, and we can also use it to assist dowel insertion, chiseling, and general pounding.
 The joiner’s mallet is very kind to sheet metal and delicate surfaces, presenting less risk for damage.